mickaj/cl_kaczka/README.md

 If you wish to try it out: [mkajzer.pl/ufo](https://mkajzer.pl/ufo)

-Uses creatives form flaticon.com and unsplash.com.
+Uses creatives from flaticon.com and unsplash.com.
 For more details please visit [credits page](https://mkajzer.pl/ufo/credits.html)